 Stress is an inevitable part of your professional life.
 However, that doesn’t mean you accept it or ignore its implications.
-According to a survey conducted by the Health And Safety Executives, UK, more than 5 lac workers are suffering from work-related stress and depression resulting in a loss of 12.5 million working days in just last 2 years.
+According to a survey conducted by the Health And Safety Executives, UK, more than 5 lac workers are suffering from work-related stress and depression resulting in a loss of 12.5 million working days in just the last 2 years.

 These findings are as disturbing for you as they are for your employer.
 Depression arising out of stress at the workplace can not just affect your own productivity, but also hamper the performance of your organization.
 Hence, it is highly important to manage stress before it worsens and leads to serious depression.
-Here’s how stress and depression at the workplace are linked.
+Here’s how stress and depression in the workplace are linked.

 The first effect of stress is evident in your moods.
-According to a research conducted at the Psychoneuroendocrinology, a possible mechanism for how stress and depression are linked is the improper biological response of the body to stress.
+According to research conducted at the Psychoneuroendocrinology, a possible mechanism for how stress and depression are linked is the improper biological response of the body to stress.

 Stress disrupts the functioning of the glands that regulate the production and release of hormones in the body.
 This results in the excess synthesis of cortisol.
 Cortisol causes mood disturbances and paves way for negative emotions such as anger, frustration, agitation, and restlessness.

 Over a period of time, these symptoms worsen resulting in extreme irritability, loss of appetite, and sleep disruption.
 These symptoms mark the beginning of a mild depression.

 Stress can also result in cognitive changes and affect your intellectual abilities thus causing impaired memory, focus, and concentration.
 These effects of stress can hamper your performance at work resulting in a low appraisal rating or even a loss of job thus allowing serious depression to take hold.

 According to the research published in the Medical Science Monitor, the risk of stress-induced depression can be reduced considerably by adopting strategies such as focusing on emotions, planning, and seeking social support.